Heim ins Reich: History

 Duties of the new position included furthering the "return" of and organising newly-conquered territory for German settlement.
+Grams, 2021; Grams 2025.

+Membership card of the Luxembourgish Volksdeutsche Bewegung, with 'Heim ins Reich' slogan.

 Concurrent with annexations were the beginnings of attempts to ethnically cleanse non-Germans both from Germany and from the areas intended to be part of a "Greater Germany".
 Alternately, Hitler also made attempts to Germanize those who were considered ethnically or racially close enough to Germans to be "worth keeping" as part of a future German nation, such as the population of Luxembourg.
 Germany officially considered these populations to be German, but not part of the Greater German Reich, and were thus the targets of propaganda promoting this view in order to integrate them.
 These attempts were largely unpopular with the targets of the Germanization.
 Up to 97 percent of Luxembourgers voted in a 1941 referendum against being recognized as German.

 Propaganda was also directed to Germans outside Nazi Germany to return as regions, or as individuals from other regions.
 Hitler hoped to make full use of the "German Diaspora".
 As part of an effort to lure ethnic Germans back to Germany, folksy Heimatbriefe or "letters from the homeland" were sent to German immigrants to the United States.
 The reaction to these was on the whole negative, particularly as the letters increased in volume.
 Goebbels also hoped to use German-Americans to keep America neutral during the war, but his actions produced among them great hostility to Nazi propagandists.
 Newspapers in occupied Ukraine printed articles about antecedents of German rule over Ukraine, such as Catherine the Great and the Goths.